microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

     wget https://topcs.blob.core.windows.net/public/tensorflow-resources.zip -O temp.zip; unzip temp.zip -d tf_files; rm temp.zip
     ```

-	This command downloads a zip containing hundreds of food images — half containing hot dogs, and half that do not — and copies them into the subdirectory named "tf_files."
+	This command downloads a zip file containing hundreds of food images — half containing hot dogs, and half that do not — and copies them into the subdirectory named "tf_files."

 1. Click the File Manager icon at the bottom of the screen to open a File Manager window.